A guide to intimacy in the COVID-19 era, according to sex-toy pioneer and Dame Products founder Alexandra Fine

 Fine recommends branching out of what you would normally define as “intimate” and trying something new, especially if you’re living alone right now.
 “There is so much more out there than you might realize,” she explains.
 “Phone sex is happening a lot, there is virtual sex—people are feeling more sexually explorative and doing it digitally.
 It’s pretty amazing that we get to have a moment of asking ourselves, ‘How do you want to engage with the world sexually?'”

 Finding new ways to connect doesn’t have to be virtual if you share the same space with your partner.
 And it doesn’t have to involve sex, either.
-Fine says that sometimes she and her husband will practice eye gazing at home—where they sit facing each other and look into each other’s eyes with love for several minutes.
+Fine says that sometimes she and her husband will practice eye gazing at home—where they sit facing each other and look into each other’s eyes for several minutes.
 “It fosters deep connection and intimacy,” she says.
 “And that’s important.”

 Talk about what you want

 After talking to get on the same page, Fine suggests putting it all into action.
 That means giving the massages, lighting the candles, intentionally setting the mood (whatever that looks like for you).
 “Figure out what makes you feel sexy and aroused, then do what it takes to get there,” she says.
 “For me, there is an element of performance.
-I like to get dressed up for my husband—because heels get him excited, and then I’m excited because he’s excited.
-It’s intentional and it’s definitely planned to put on fancy clothes and heels right now when there’s no excuse to leave the house.”
+I like to get dressed up for my husband—because heels get him excited, and then I’m excited because he’s excited.”

 Invest in tools and treats